learningproof/tid-i-d/draft-goldman-tid.md

 # Timestamp Component

-The form of timestamp used to generate a TID is the number microseconds since the Unix epoch (1970-01-01T00:00:00+00:00), i.e. an {{?RFC5102}}
+The form of timestamp used to generate a TID is the number microseconds since the Unix epoch (1970-01-01T00:00:00+00:00), i.e. with three more digits than an
-`dateTimeMilliseconds`.
-In cases where a timestamping service may be returning timestamps faster than once every millisecond, uniqueness should be favored over millisecond accuracy; i.e., the ID generator should return the current millisecond since epoch OR the last millisecond returned plus 1, whichever is greater.
+{{?RFC5102}} `dateTimeMilliseconds`.
+In cases where a timestamping service may be returning timestamps faster than 1000 times every millisecond, uniqueness should be favored over microsecond accuracy; i.e., the ID generator should return the current microsecond since epoch OR the last microsecond returned plus 1, whichever is greater.

 Note that the range of times that fit in the `int54` is actually purposefully limited to 2^53 by dropping the negative half of the range.
 This is to avoid a quirk of the Java type system that converts 54-byte integers to floats.
-The following tables shows the min, zero, and max values of the integer range of milliseconds, expressed in the 11-codepoint `base32tid` encoding:
+The following tables shows the min, zero, and max values of the integer range of microseconds, expressed in the 11-codepoint `base32tid` encoding:

 ~~~~ bash
 s222-222-2222 1684-07-28T00:12:25.259008 min  i64